alessiofrittoli/crypto-jwt/README.md

 The EC keys should be of sufficient length to match the required level of security.
 Note that while EC signatures are shorter than an RSA signature of equivalent strength, they may take more CPU time to verify.

-#### ECDSA using P-256/384/521 and SHA-256/384/512
+#### EcDSA using P-256/384/521 and SHA-256/384/512

-To generate a JWT signed with the `ES256`/`ES384`/`ES512` algorithm and ECDSA keys you need to generate an asymmetric keys as follow:
+To generate a JWT signed with the `ES256`/`ES384`/`ES512` algorithm and EcDSA keys you need to generate an asymmetric keys as follow:

 - Generate a keypair: